Build chords using steps

 - Augmented 7 (root, 4 steps, 4 steps, 3 steps)

-Whereas major 7th includes a major seventh interval, minor 7th, dominant 7th and augmented 7th included a minor seventh interval. are referring to half steps.
+Whereas major 7th chord includes a major seventh interval, minor 7th, dominant 7th and augmented 7th chords included a minor seventh interval. are referring to half steps.
 The diminished 7th stands out by including a double flattened seventh.

 Building ninth chords